-Corporate administration expenditures in Q1 2020 decreased compared to Q1 2019.
-Salaries and benefits were \$14,000 lower in Q1 2020 compared to Q1 2019 as staffing levels have been reduced over the past year.
-There was a decrease of \$44,000 in share-based payments (share-based payments are calculated based on the fair value of the underlying options at date of grant and are amortized over the vesting patterns for each option).
-This amortization is typically not consistent from period to period.
+Corporate administration expenditures in Q2 2020 increased approximately \$186,000 compared to Q2 2019.
+The increase was largely related to an increase in director fees (included in salaries and benefits), professional fees and share-based payments, offset by reductions in salaries and benefits, excluding director fees, which were \$19,000 lower in Q2 2020 compared to Q2 2019 as staffing levels have been reduced over the past year.
+The increase of \$57,000 in share-based payments (share-based payments are calculated based on the fair value of the underlying options at date of grant and are amortized over the vesting patterns for each option) is typically not consistent from period to period due to amortization being recognized based on the vesting patterns of each option.